One Pot Chicken Orzo

-An Easy One Pot Chicken Orzo Recipe that is so easy to make!
-This creamy orzo with chicken is rich and delicious while still being healthy!
+An Easy One Pot Chicken Orzo Recipe that is quick to make! this Creamy orzo with chicken is rich and delicious while still being healthy!

 This Chicken Orzo is a quick, one pot meal and is perfect for those busy weeknights.

-Tender asparagus, wilted spinach, and juicy bites of chicken are combined with orzo in a light and creamy parmesan sauce for a healthy and satisfying meal that can be on the table in 30 minutes!
+Tender asparagus, spinach, and juicy bites of chicken are combined with orzo in a light and creamy parmesan sauce for a healthy meal that can be on the table in 30 minutes!

-If you love orzo, try our Mediterranean Chicken Orzo or Greek Orzo Salad!
+If you love orzo, try our Mediterranean Chicken Orzo, Lemon Chicken Orzo, Caprese Orzo, French Onion Orzo, or Greek Orzo Salad!

 - Easy to Make: This orzo chicken dinner is simple to make and only needs one pan, which means less cleaning up afterward.
-You can have a tasty dinner on the table in about 30 minutes, which is great for busy nights.
+(We love that!!)
+Any time you can have dinnon the table in under an hour with minimal dishes = a win in my book!

-- Delicious Flavors: The creamy sauce, tender chicken, and tasty veggies create a combination that’s hard to resist!
-Even picky eaters might love it because the flavors are familiar and comforting!
+- Delicious Flavors: The creamy sauce, tender chicken, and veggies = perfect combo!
+Even picky eaters will love it because the flavors are simple and delicious.

 - Healthy Ingredients: Chicken Orzo is made with wholesome ingredients like lean chicken and fresh vegetables, making it a healthy dinner choice!